 Activation of innate immune cells by pathogen-associated molecular patterns (PAMPs) and damage-associated molecular patterns (DAMPs) via Toll-like receptor (TLR) signaling is a key mechanism in the pathogenesis of chronic inflammatory diseases.
 Spleen tyrosine kinase (SYK) emerges as a novel regulator of the TLR pathway.

 We recently highlighted that the SYK-3BP2 pathway, by regulating LPS-TLR4 responses in hepatocytes and liver macrophages, contributes to the onset of NASH.
-The hepatic expression of SYK is also upregulated with NASH and correlates with liver macrophages in biopsy-proven MAFLD patients (Cell Mol Gastroenterol Hepatol.
+The hepatic expression of SYK is also upregulated with MASH and correlates with liver macrophages in biopsy-proven MASLD patients (Cell Mol Gastroenterol Hepatol.
 2022;13(1):173-191).
-Since SYK also regulates hepatic stellate cell activation, liver fibrosis and NAFLD progression to HCC by regulating myeloid cells, our next goals will be:
+Since SYK also regulates hepatic stellate cell activation, liver fibrosis and MASLD progression to HCC by regulating myeloid cells, our next goals will be:

-• to preclinically evaluate how targeting of SYK in specific liver cells and by pharmacologic inhibitors improves the pathogenic chronic inflammation in mouse models of fibrotic NASH and NASH-driven HCC.
+- to preclinically evaluate how targeting of SYK in specific liver cells and by pharmacologic inhibitors improves the pathogenic chronic inflammation in mouse models of fibrotic MASH and MASH-driven HCC.
 This project is conducted in collaboration with Marcel Deckert and via multidisciplinary approaches combining omics and novel therapeutic approaches targeting SYK (new inhibitors and specific targeting of liver cells)

 F. SOYSOUVANHPost-doctoral fellow